Māori history portal gets more funding

 BayTrust chief executive Alastair Rhodes said the $225,000 grant would be split over three years, at $75,000 each year.
 The wider funding pool would allow the web portal to be developed, plus an education manager and project lead to be hired for each of the three iwi.

-"This is a unique opportunity to help Bay students understand our local history from all perspectives, have empathy with iwi, learn to practice tikanga in their daily lives and pronounce Māori words correctly.
+"This is a unique opportunity to help Bay students understand our local history from all perspectives, have empathy with iwi, learn to practise tikanga in their daily lives and pronounce Māori words correctly.

 "The flow-on effects will be enormous and aren't limited to just children.
 Everyone will be able to access the Te Tai Whanake ki Tauranga Moana portal – locals and visitors alike – to learn more about our history from a Māori point of view."